SmartDataAnalytics/RdfProcessingToolkit/README.md

 ### Command Line Options

-Arguments are processed in the order in which they appear.
+Most arguments are processed in the order in which they appear.

 * `file.sparql` Specify one ore more SPARQL query files which to run against an in-memory triple store.
 * `file.ttl` RDF files are loaded into the in-memory triple store.